dongahn/resource-query/README.md

                     with:
                       - type: core
                         count: 2
 ```

 When more advanced classes of resource selection policies are required,
 you need to introduce new traversal types.
 For example, an ability
-to traverse a subtree more than once for depth first walk
+to traverse a subtree more than once for depth first walk--e.g., Loop-aware
--- e.g., Loop-aware DFU -- can solve the examples shown above.
+DFU--can solve the examples shown above.
-We designed our scheduling infrastructure to be extended.
+We designed our scheduling infrastructure to be extendable.
 In fact,
 it is our future work to extend our infrastracture with more capable
 traversal types.